ISO/IEC 23090-31 — MPEG-I Haptics Coding

 Hierarchical data structure

 Haptic content is organized through five layers: ExperiencePerceptionChannelBandEffect.
-Metadata at each layer describes modalities (vibration, force, temperature …), device mappings, and body locations, allowing adaptive playback on diverse hardware.
+Metadata at each layer describes modalities (vibration, force, temperature …), device mappings, and body locations, allowing adaptive playback on diverse hardware, different user body areas and adapting to user preferences.
+It is possible to address setups with various devices and various actuators, using a multi-channel approach.

 Flexibility and scalability

-The architecture supports very low bit-rate (≤ 8 kbps) synthetic effects as well as high-fidelity wavelet-encoded signals (≥ 64 kbps).
-Developers can mix parametric and wavelet bands within one stream to optimize quality and latency for each modality and device.
+The architecture supports very low bit-rate (≤ 8 kbps) synthetic effects as well as high-fidelity wavelet-encoded signals (≥ 64 kbps) through one to many scalable layers.
+Developers can mix parametric and wavelet bands within one stream to optimize quality and latency for each modality, distribution network and device.
+This allows to address a wide range of applications, from communication on mobile networks to live sport streaming, high-end movie and XR experiences.

 Reference software model